-Workforce planning relies heavily on the accuracy and completeness of historical quantitative and qualitative data requiring that workforce planning tools have three major components:
+Since workforce planning relies heavily on the accuracy and completeness of historical quantitative and qualitative data, the best planning tools have three major components:

 1. A solid data collection platform is an integral part of leveraging data in making business decisions.
 Knowing the current make up of the workforce in terms of demographics, skills and performance is an essential step in planning future needs.
 Data collected can include volumes of work, type of work, employee data, skills and training data, etc.

-2. Workforce analytics play a key role in Workforce Planning by providing in depth historical information on the volumes of work performed, the composition of the workforce, the skill mix of the workforce, turnover and attrition.
+2. Workforce analytics play a key role by providing in depth historical information on the volumes of work performed, the composition of the workforce, the skill mix of the workforce, turnover and attrition.
 This information can then be used to extract trends and forecast future needs.
 Traditionally, many organization relied on spreadsheets to analyze workforce data.
 New tools have made it easier not only to capture data, but also to extract insights and make data-driven decisions.
 Several platforms also have integrated systems that allow the HR function to use financial information in planning and vice versa.

 3. Finally, a robust workforce forecasting tool not only makes it easier to incorporate analytics into forecasts, but also to analyze the future impact of various scenarios.
 A strong forecast allows a company to identify workforce gaps based on their current workforce composition and address those in their planning.

 Below is a brief overview of what steps make up the workforce planning process.
-From initial inputs such as understanding/setting business priorities, assessing current workforce skills, and forecasting future needs to executing on workforce planning objectives the guide below serves as a practical starting point to explain the process of workforce planning.
+From initial inputs such as understanding/setting business priorities, assessing current workforce skills, and forecasting future needs to executing on objectives.
+The guide below serves as a practical starting point to explain the process of workforce planning.

 Different Workforce Planning Approaches

 Each organization approaches workforce planning in its own way, from differences in the technology companies employed, to the frequency of planning, to the sophistication of analysis.

 Many organizations rely on spreadsheets, of varying complexity, to forecast demand and assess whether needs meet demand.
 While this is easily customized to each user’s needs, these tools also require advanced proficiency to match the completeness level of alternatives.